All4Gis/QGISFMV/README.md

 Ubuntu automatically installs all the dependencies if the user wants, for this his password will be requested.

+If it does not install automatically, you should run:

+`sudo apt -y install python3-matplotlib`

+`sudo pip3 install matplotlib`

+`sudo pip3 install python-apt`

 The installation of **OpenCV** and **OpenCV-contrib** requires a lot of time for this reason you will have to install these dependencies using this [script](https://github.com/All4Gis/QGISFMV/tree/master/code/install-opencv.sh)

+`sh install-opencv.sh`

 ## Installation on Archlinux